Lauda Sion

-"Lauda Sion" is a sequence prescribed for the Roman Catholic Mass for the feast of Corpus Christi.
+"Lauda Sion" is a sequence for the Roman Rite Mass on the Feast of Corpus Christi.
 It was written by St. Thomas Aquinas around 1264, at the request of Pope Urban IV for the new Mass of this feast, along with Pange lingua, Sacris solemniis, and Verbum supernum prodiens, which are used in the Divine Office.

 Overview

 The Gregorian melody of the Lauda Sion is borrowed from the eleventh-century sequence Laetabundi iubilemus attributed to Adam of Saint Victor.

 The hymn tells of the institution of the Eucharist and clearly expresses the belief of the Roman Catholic Church in transubstantiation and in Real presence, that is, that the bread and wine truly become permanently and irreversibly the Body and Blood of Christ when consecrated by a validly-ordained priest or bishop during the Mass.
 The fact that the hymn had been composed for the Holy Mass is testified by the sixth stanza: Dies enim solemnis agitur / In qua mensæ prima recolitur / Hujus institutio - On this festival divine / Which records the origin / Of the glorious Eucharist.

 Lauda Sion is one of only four medieval sequences which were preserved in the Roman Missal published in 1570 following the Council of Trent (1545–1563) by will of Saint Pius V—the others being Victimae paschali laudes (Easter), Veni Sancte Spiritus (Pentecost), and Dies irae (requiem masses).
 (A fifth, Stabat Mater, would later be added in 1727.)
 Before Trent, many feasts had their own sequences.
 The existing versions were unified in the Roman Missal promulgated in 1570.
 The Lauda Sion is still sung today as a solemn Eucharistic hymn, though its use as a sequence is optional in the Ordinary Form of the Roman Rite.
 Before the reform of 1970, it was sung on Corpus Christi as a sequence between the gradual Oculi omnium and the Gospel of the day, after the verse of the Alleluia.

 The sequence's English title is Sing forth, O Zion, sweetly sing or, as below, Sion, lift up thy voice and sing.

 As with Aquinas's other three Eucharistic hymns, the last few stanzas of the Lauda Sion are often used alone, in this case, to form the Ecce panis Angelorum.